Tiamat: Planet, Goddess, Creator

 The story is familiar: chaos reigned before order; darkness filled the void before light; waters crested and ebbed to shape the land and mountains; generations of gods and humans battled over power and control.
 These are shared mythologies that run through continents and civilizations.
 Out of all the creation narratives, one name rises above the rest — Tiamat, the ancient Babylonian goddess considered the foundational force of the universe.

 Ancient Babylonia, part of the Mesopotamian empire, was renowned for its beautiful gardens, astronomy, and astrology, and as a cultural bridge between Africa and Asia.
 The legend of Tiamat is told through the ancient Babylonian creation myth, Enuma Elish, thought to have been scribed by Hammurabi, the sixth ruler and considered the first king of the Babylonian Empire.

 Enuma Elish is the Babylonian creation story, predating and influencing early Judeo-Christian texts.
-Comprised of 1000 lines etched on seven clay tablets, the Enuma Elish is the primary source for Mesopotamian cosmology and tells the story of how order was shaped out of swirling chaos.
-The shaper is Tiamat, goddess of the deep salt waters, who with her mate Apsu, god of fresh, clean water, gives birth to the first generation of deities.
+Comprised of 1000 lines etched on seven clay tablets, the Enuma Elish is the primary source for Mesopotamian cosmology and tells the story of how the order was shaped out of swirling chaos.
+The shaper is Tiamat, goddess of the deep salt waters, who with her mate Apsu, the god of fresh, clean water, gives birth to the first generation of deities.
 The opening passage sets forth how raw and unformed the world was prior to Tiamat’s efforts: